 Be Prepared to Abandon Your Vehicle

 None of us know exactly what will happen when a disaster strikes.
-We can only look at examples of past disasters and use them to make well-informed guesses about how people will react.
+We can only look at examples of past disasters (such as Katrina or 911) and use them to make well-informed guesses about how people will react.
 If history holds true, then we can expect some MASSIVE traffic jams when SHTF.

 Take Hurricane Rita in Texas in 2005 as an example.
 It was one of the worst traffic jams in the world and lasted 48 hours.
 After the hurricane warning, about 2.5 million people tried to flee on Interstate 45, leading to the horrendous traffic jams.

 By taking some smart actions, you can avoid the traffic jams.
 But you could still get caught in a massive traffic jam.
 So be prepared to leave your vehicle and set out on foot or with an alternative form of transportation.

 Traffic jams aren’t the only reasons you might need to abandon your vehicle.
 It could break down.
 It could make you too conspicuous.
 You might need to take a route not accessible by vehicles… Be ready to leave!